Story:

 Recipe:

 Put your dip base in a bowl and mix the above parsley-garlic mix to taste.
 It's that easy!
 I like to use sour cream these days but I also use plain yogurt as a base for dips or salad dressings.
 For me it's about 2 tablespoons of base to about 1/4-1/2 teaspoon mixture.
 It has a little kick because of the garlic and the parsley is very refreshing.
 I don't even use salt if I'm eating it with something salty.
-Otherwise, for a veggie dip, you could add some Real Salt.
+Otherwise, for a veggie dip, you could add some Real Salt

 I even used this mixture to season some chicken I was baking and it gave it a good flavor.

 I used fresh parsley, but you could use dried parsley as well.
 Parsley is one of those plants that I can actually grow!
 I planted mine outside at the wrong time of year and it overwintered fine.
 Now it's growing and thriving.
-Here and here and here and here are some organic seeds (pictures below).
-Here and here are some organic dried parsley (pictures below).
-I thought this parsley-based all purpose cleaner was interesting - I've never heard of it before :).
+Here

 This recipe is part of Kelly's Real Food Wednesday.